Articles

 Pro Plan: $198/month (annual billing) includes 20 team members.

-Enterprise Plan: Custom pricing for organizations needing bespoke integrations, dedicated support, and custom setup.
+Enterprise Plan: Custom pricing for organizations needing bespoke integrations, dedicated support, or custom setup.

 Waybook uses a base fee plus per-user pricing model.
 The inclusion of 20 users in the base plan is a strong value for small teams.
-For a healthcare business with 50 employees, expect approximately $195/month on the Core plan.
+For a healthcare business with 50 employees, expect approximately $195/month on the Core plan (annual billing).

 Pros of Waybook: